R3TR0Quan/swahili-stt-model/README.md

 # Mozilla Common Voice Speech-to-Text Hackathon
 This repository contains code worked on during the Mozilla Common Voice hackathon hosted by Africa's Talking on Oct 13th 2023

+## The Data
+The data used was sourced by Mozilla in a crowd sourcing activity spanning several years.
+The latest version can be found [here](https://commonvoice.mozilla.org/en/datasets)